 https://i.pinimg.com/736x/8f/e2/8b/8fe28bf1feb818410e55c3e34f067c7a--richard-tuttle-image-photography.jpg

 In considering some of his most successful works – the Octagonals – he usually titles the pieces according to a sequence of words in which the first word is the piece’s most salient physical property, followed by a word which refers to its shape or form.
-If the piece belongs to a series the first word would be its placement in the series such as 1st Paper Octagonal [Fig. 1].
-As for the most descriptive adjective, this is simply the name of the material being used or, in the case of an ambiguous material to a layperson – such as canvas – he may simply title it according to its color – an optic quality that could be applied to any number of materials, but which nonetheless is inherent to the canvas itself.
+An exception to this is when the piece belongs to a series of work; the first word might indicate its numerical placement within the series followed immediately by the prevailing descriptor such as 1st Paper Octagonal [Fig. 1].
+As for the most descriptive adjective, this is often simply the name of the material being used or, in the case of an ambiguous material to a layperson – such as canvas – he may simply title it according to its color – an optic quality that could be applied to any number of materials, but which nonetheless is inherent to the canvas itself.
 Purple Octagonal [Fig. 2], for instance, is made from dyed canvas in which the canvas is simply the setting for a dye, the primary material of the piece which distinguishes it from the vast archive of paint-on-canvas pictorial works throughout history.
 The dye though wasn’t applied so much as embedded in the canvas – a process of assimilation that is only possible because the dye and the threads of the canvas speak the same language; the viscosity of one integrates with the thread structure and absorptive capacity of the other.

 Fig. 2

 This minimal act is one where the materials take precedence over an expressive gesture of the artist and instead finds its form through a repeated shape – the Octagonal.
 As is the case with all of his Octagonals, the irregularity of the shape eliminates the possibility of forming a directly accessible formal image of the piece prior to apprehending it.
 Individual preconceptions about shapes condition us to associate a mental image with their names through their regular Platonic or Euclidean iterations.
 A regular octagon is immediately known by anyone who has ever seen a STOP sign.
-But in calling the shape an Octagonal, rather than an octagon, Tuttle subverts the expectation of the viewer to visualize a regular shape in his/her mind prior to seeing the material presence of the actual piece – for what image could a person possibly have of an octagonal prior to apprehending its specific physicality?
+But by calling the shape an Octagonal, rather than an octagon, Tuttle subverts the inclination of the viewer to visualize a regular shape in his/her mind prior to seeing the material presence of the actual piece – for what image could a person possibly have of an octagonal prior to apprehending its specific physicality?
 The many formations of the Octagonals combined with the numerous materials used to realize them reiterates the sense that the particularity of the form is subservient to the material used to construct them.
-When each Octagonal is as irregular as the next, no hierarchy or judgment of craft enables one to be regarded as superior to the next.
+When each Octagonal is as irregular as the next, no hierarchy or judgment of craft enables one to be regarded as superior to another.
 Instead, they each belong to a body of work defined primarily by what is most unique to each one – its material.
 White Cotton Octagonal [Fig. 3] is first and foremost a piece of white cotton whose size is delimited by the format from which the cotton is readily available.
-The angles and lengths of the sides of the shape are not as relevant as the manner in which the cotton is raised above the wall to form subtle bends and undulations in the fabric which seem to correspond directly to the shape’s vertices.
+The angles and lengths of the sides of the shape are not as relevant as the manner in which the cotton is raised above the wall to form subtle bends and undulations in the fabric which seem to correspond directly to the vertices where the shape is attached to the wall, giving way to an interplay of slack and taut areas in response to gravity.
 It is through these irregularities – not the uniqueness of the shape – that codifies the material language of white cotton.

 Fig. 3

-In 1st Paper Octagonal, the bonding paste imperfectly applied to the wall reveals undulations of a more localized variety: because of the consistency of the adhesive, irregularities of surface pressure and uni-directional application reveal creases where the paper was not adhered consistently.
+In 1st Paper Octagonal, the bonding paste imperfectly applied to the wall reveals undulations of a more localized variety: because of the consistency of the adhesive, irregularities of surface pressure and a uni-directional method of application creases are revealed where the paper was not adhered consistently.
 These irregularities comprise its paper-ness, which is an entirely different expression than cotton-ness.
 Additionally, despite the whiteness of the paper and the requirement that the wall to which it is adhered be white, the viewer enters into a merging of two distinct material types in these Paper Octagonals.
 Whereas the canvas and cotton Octagonals require a third element (nail/wire brad) to attach it to the wall, the paper is applied directly to the wall through adhesive wherein the paper becomes the wall through its coplanarity and adoption of the wall’s surface texture beneath.
-We see a similar concentration on the wall surface in the Wire Octagonals.
+Somewhat paradoxically, we see a similar concentration on the wall surface in the Wire Octagonals - not through the draped registration of the paper, but rather through framing and apportionment.
 In 12th Wire Octagonal [Fig. 4], we are confronted by a perimeter.
 Unlike the other material iterations, the wire octagonal simply outlines an octagonal-shaped portion of wall because wire in its most naturally available format – unlike paper, cotton, or canvas – does not cover a broad swath of surface area.
 Whether dealing with the 12th Wire Octagonal or the 11th or 10th, etc… the unique presence of the piece is determined by the ways in which the wire irregularly stretches from one brad to the next; and in these cases, by the surface qualities of the wall which is suddenly framed by a precarious wire boundary.

 Fig. 2